Skip to content

 convolver.buffer = await loadImpulseResponse('/audio/hall-reverb.wav')

-const reverb = wrapEffect(ctx, convolver)
+const reverb = wrapEffect(convolver)

 reverb.mix = 0.3